justintmoore/exploring-azure-pt1/README.md

 - Log into Azure Portal https://portal.azure.com

 - Whenever you create an Azure account, you are automatically  given a <b>Tenant</b> which represents your organization.
 It servers as like a Global Administrator account for your organization.

 - Within your Tenant, we will create a <b>Subscription</b>  which will allow us to segragrate costs and resources, such as departments within an organization.
 Each payment will indicate a seperate subcription.
-For this project we will only utilizing 1 subscription
+For this project we will only utilizing 1 subscription.
   <img src="https://github.com/user-attachments/assets/62f7eb42-8e4d-4ee9-b087-f6160146584a" height="70%" width="70%" alt="Tenant.Subscription"/>

 - Within your Subscriptions are <b>Resource Groups</b> that act as logical containers that help organize, manage, and control resources as a collective unit, much like folders organize files.
 For example things such as VMs, databases, storage accounts, etc.)
   <img src="https://github.com/user-attachments/assets/b24167a1-a3a1-43db-921e-115e7f18673b" height="70%" width="70%" alt="ResourceGroups"/>

 - Your Resource Groups are where your resources go, in this case we will be using the <b>Azure Storage Account</b> service.
 This is just a storage that can hold various types of data.
 <img src="https://github.com/user-attachments/assets/970f93f2-69e5-4c6f-b48b-c777dc016f6a" height="70%" width="70%" alt="StorageGroup"/>